XBraid/xbraid/docs/Examples.md

             *size_ptr = VecSize * sizeof(double);

             /*
-            * In contrast with traditional Braid, you may also specify the size of a single Lyapunov basis vector,
+            * In contrast with traditional Braid, you may also specify the size of a single
-            * in case it is different from the size of a state vector.
+            * Lyapunov basis vector,in case it is different from the size of a state vector.
-            * Note: this isn't necessary here, but for more complicated applications this size may be different.
+            * Note: this isn't necessary here, but for more complicated applications this
+            * size may be different.
             */
             braid_BufferStatusSetBasisSize(bstatus, VecSize * sizeof(double));
             return 0;
          }

-3. **Access**: Here, the *Access* function is used to access the Lyapunov vector estimates via the same api as for *Step*.
+3. **Access**: Here, the *Access* function is used to access the Lyapunov vector estimates via the same API as for *Step*.
 Also, the local Lyapunov exponents are accessed via [braid_AccessStatusGetLocalLyapExponents](@ref braid_StatusGetLocalLyapExponents).

          int my_Access(braid_App app, braid_Vector u, braid_AccessStatus astatus)